Sneak peek in the future: Digital wallet trends to watch this year

 With all that being said and proven, here are some of the worthwhile digital wallet trends that are worth watching this year and may rule both this year & beyond.

-The rise in digital payment usage has naturally seen a rise in these payments’ security and safety.
-Because of the possible fraud and theft that can happen (including their evolving practices), digital payments might see more authentication based on biometric mechanisms this year.
+The rise in digital payment usage has naturally seen an increase in these payments’ security and safety.
+However, because of the possible fraud and theft (including their evolving practices), digital payments might see more authentication based on biometric mechanisms this year.

 Among the most biometric authentication procedures are fingerprint scanning, facial recognition, vein mapping, heartbeat analysis, and the like.